grahamjh99/VisionDrive/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Data Science: Capstone Project

-The Capstone Project is divided into 5 deliverables, each building on top of skills learned previously to scaffold students' learning over the entire course.
+The Capstone Project is divided into 5 deliverables, each building on top of skills learned previously to scaffold your learning over the entire course.
 Project deliverables include objectives, requirements, rubrics, and suggested resources - all of which tie into the overall competencies for this course.

-> See the [feedback guidelines](./instructor-facing-feedback-guide.md) to read more about how we provide feedback to students.

 ### **[Capstone, Part 1: Pitch + Problem Statement](./part-01/capstone-part-01.md)**